phetsims/phet-info/doc/new-dev-onboarding.md

 ## 👋 Intro

-Don't panic (with apologies to Douglas Adams).
+Welcome!
+We know jumping into to simulation development can be a bit overwhelming at first.
 PhET has been around since 2001, and has written a lot of code and created some pretty involved processes during that time.
-It will take a while for a new developer to learn what they need to know to develop and maintain simulations.
+It will take a while for a new developer to learn what they need to know to develop and maintain simulations, and the team understands onboarding takes some dedicated time.

-Each new developer will have had a unique set of experiences and education when starting at PhET, so it isn't really possible to come up with a "one-size-fits-all" plan for what to read and work through to ramp up.
+Each new developer will have had a unique set of experiences and education when starting at PhET, so it is not possible to come up with a "one-size-fits-all" plan for what to read and work through to ramp up.
 Each new developer will be assigned a mentor who is an experienced developer of PhET simulations, and one of the first steps of the process should be to come up with a customized plan or "road map" for ramping up.
-This should be regularly reviewed and updated during the process.
+This plan should be regularly reviewed and updated during the process.

 <a id='admin-setup'>

 ## 📝 Administrative Setup

-In your first few days there are many configuration and setup steps that need to be completed in order to become a CU and PhET employee.
+In your first few days there are many configuration and setup steps that need to be completed to become a CU and PhET employee.
 Check-in with the PhET Business Manager for a complete list of HR needs.
-The list below is not comprehensive and is specific towards a PhET Developer's needs.
+Beyond those HR nees, the following list specifies essential itmes for a PhET Developer:

 - Get a CU Email account and identikey.
 - Set up a Github Account with access to the phetsims organization (you should receive an invite to join).
 - Ask the Business Manager to add you to the SIMS_DEV and BROWSER_SIDE_COMMON_CODE development teams on Github.
-This will allow you to push code to sim repos and common code repos.
+This access will allow you to push code to sim repos and common code repos.
 - Set up a Slack account and join the phetsims workspace (you should receive an invite to join).
 From here, join the
-  #general, #dev-public, #developer, and #continuous-testing channel.
+  #general, #dev-public, #developer, and #continuous-testing channels.
   - Be sure to set notifications in #continuous-testing to "All messages".
   - Check with your mentor about any other relevant channels to join.
-  - If you're not familiar with Slack, check out some [tutorials](https://slack.com/help/categories/360000049063) on how to use it.
+  - If you are not familiar with Slack, check out some [tutorials](https://slack.com/help/categories/360000049063) on how to use it.

  <a id='env-setup'>

 ## 👩‍💻 Development Environment Setup

 Itching to dig into the code?
-The following are the steps needed in order to start sim development:
+The following are the steps needed to start sim development:

 - Follow the steps in
   the [Getting Started](https://github.com/phetsims/phet-info/blob/master/doc/phet-development-overview.md#getting-started)